kavics/kavics.cloud/src/import/Root/Content/Documentations/CreateSnWebAppFromTestProject.md

 ### Add sensenet references
 - Open a powershell console and navigate to the project directory (the "dir" shows the csproj file)
-- Execute the following lines
+- Execute the following lines (see alternatives at the end of this document)
 ``` powershell
 dotnet add package Microsoft.AspNetCore.Authentication.JwtBearer --version 8.0.11
 dotnet add package Microsoft.IdentityModel.Protocols.OpenIdConnect